rockoo/InstagramAPI/README.md

 API needs a valid access token provided by instagram.
 If your application already has access to user tokens you may pass it directly to the HttpClientAdapter in our case GuzzleAdapter.

-To obtain the access key you may generate the login URL `Credentials` part of the package and requesting the access token with appropriate adapter
+To obtain the access key you may generate the login URL using `Credentials` part of the package and requesting the access token with appropriate adapter

 ### Example